 Wild Honey – Angels’ Christmas

-Incredibly rare Rare Groove workout, so obscure that nobody really knows anything about it or indeed about Wild Honey themselves.
-Some sources date this to 1973, which is possible, but it smells more of 1968 to me, both in instrumentation and in the cultural references.
+An incredibly rare Rare Groove workout, so obscure that nobody really knows anything about it or indeed about Wild Honey themselves.
+Some sources date this single to 1973, which is of course theoretically possible, but musically it smacks more of 1968, both in terms of its instrumentation and the cultural references.
 Clearly JFK had become capable of flight by then.

 Russ Conway – Snow Coach

-Regular readers will know I have quite an obsession with the long-forgotten clean-cut late fifties piano pounder who was just about the most famous man in Britain for about three minutes, and am convinced that the attempts to transplant his mostly identical honky-tonk hammering (and, let’s be honest about it, mostly identical tunes) into exotic settings from the Wild West to the Mystic East through the use of instrumentation and studio effects is one of the very first stirrings of psychedelia (an idea shared, incidentally, by Rob Chapman’s excellent Psychedelia And Other Colours).
-This 1959 effort welded his near-indistinguishable ivory-tickling to – you guessed it – ‘Christmas’.
-If you want to know more about my Conway Theory, you can find a feature on my attempts to find his records in charity shops as a protest against Record Store Day in Can’t Help Thinking About Me.
+The long-forgotten clean-cut late fifties piano pounder was just about the most famous man in Britain for about three minutes, and the attempts to transplant his mostly identical honky-tonk hammering – and, let’s be honest about it, mostly identical tunes – into exotic settings from the Wild West to the Mystic East through the use of instrumentation and studio effects alone is one of the very first stirrings of what would ultimately evolve into psychedelia.
+This 1959 effort welded his near-indistinguishable ivory-tickling to – you guessed it – ‘Christmas’, and only reached number seven, suggesting it may have been preceded by another long-forgotten hit entitled Shark Jump.

 The Anita Kerr Singers – The Bell That Couldn’t Jingle

-The goody two-shoes light entertainment vocal troupe who were so square that they were frequently far out released a terrifying number of seasonally-themed albums, to the extent that I can’t actually recall with any degree of accuracy which one this proto-Saint Etienne tale of a bell that had lost its clapper came from.
-I hope it was the one with a concerned-looking Anita apparently being menaced by a giant decoration, though.
+The goody two-shoes light entertainment vocal troupe who were so square that they were frequently far out released an alarming number of seasonally-themed albums, to the extent that even experts cannot actually recall with any degree of clarity which one this proto-Saint Etienne tale of a bell that had lost its clapper came from.
+We can only hope it wasn’t that one with cover showing a concerned-looking Anita apparently being menaced by a giant decoration.

 The BBC Radiophonic Workshop – Christmas Commercial

-John Baker does the tape loop and drawer-slamming honours for this thoroughly disrespectful reworking of O Come All Ye Faithful, originally produced for the 1963 BBC Home Service comedy play The Santa Problem, starring George A. Cooper as a department store manager who can’t find anyone to be Father Christmas for the grotto.
+John Baker does the Pink Floyd-purloined tape loop and drawer-slamming honours for this thoroughly disrespectful reworking of O Come All Ye Faithful, originally produced for the 1963 BBC Home Service comedy play The Santa Problem, a suitably thoroughly disrespectful slice of social satire starring George A. Cooper as a department store manager who can’t find anyone to be Father Christmas for the grotto.

 The Go-Go’s – I’m Gonna Spend My Christmas With A Dalek

-Often held up as a what-were-they-thinking embarrassment to rank with The Laughing Gnome, I actually think this is a great fun and funny record with more musical muscle than you’d expect – a bit like The Laughing Gnome, then – and not to mention about as definitive an example you’ll find of how massive The Daleks were at Christmas 1964 outside of finding a warehouse full of boxed Scorpion Automotive Dalek Costumes.
-Incidentally, this cheap cash-in single was recorded for a cheap cash-in label notorious for reusing their tapes once the fad had passed, and it sold in such small quantities that it seemed destined only ever to exist in heavily battered and scratched form; the painstaking restoration for this digital version was by the ever-excellent Mark Ayres.
+Often held up as a what-were-they-thinking embarrassment to rank with The Laughing Gnome, I’m Gonna Spend My Christmas With A Dalek is a fun and funny record with more musical muscle than you’d expect – a bit like The Laughing Gnome, then – and not to mention about as definitive an example you’ll find of how massive The Daleks were at Christmas 1964 outside of finding a warehouse full of boxed Scorpion Automotive Dalek Costumes.
+This cheap cash-in single was recorded for a cheap cash-in label notorious for reusing their tapes once the fad had passed, and it sold in such small quantities that it seemed destined only ever to exist in heavily battered and scratched form; the painstaking restoration for this digital version was by the ever-excellent Mark Ayres.
+Incidentally, you can hear me enthusing at great length about I’m Gonna Spend My Christmas With A Dalek – and Christmas Commercial too – on (Music For) The Head Ballet here.

 Bob Dorough – Blue Xmas (To Whom It May Concern)

-Backed by Miles Davis’ then-band, the man who sang Three Is The Magic Number frowns that 25th December definitely isn’t as he reels of a list of yuletide annoyances including pan-handlin’ Santas, insincere attention-seeking displays of charity and having to write twenty zillion Christmas Cards over a rattling percussive backdrop.
-And this was only 1962.
-Lord knows what he’d have made of Pumpkin Spice Latte.
+Backed by Miles Davis’ then-band, the man who declared that Three Is The Magic Number frowns that 25th December definitely isn’t as he reels off a list of yuletide annoyances including pan-handlin’ Santas, insincere attention-seeking displays of charity and having to write twenty zillion Christmas Cards over a rattling percussive backdrop.
+This was only 1962.
+Lord alone knows what he’d have made of Pumpkin Spice Latte.

 Dean Martin – The Christmas Blues